TiagoMJFlores/tiagomjflores.github.io/_appstore/walkzone.md

 comments: false
 ---

-The WALK zone app is intended to provide an exploring experience/emotion such as the Calm app (https://www.calm.com/) offers a relaxation experience/emotion.
+The WALK zone app designed to provide an exploring experience/emotion such as the Calm app (https://www.calm.com/) offers a relaxation experience/emotion.
-The app encourages the exploration of geographic locations by creating an infinite number of paths through the joining of random waypoints.
+The app encouraged the exploration of geographic locations by creating an infinite number of paths through the joining of random waypoints.
 To make the experience more FUN it also makes use of augmented reality and gamification.